timothyknab/mean_store/readme.md

-#MEAN Store:

-##Objective:

-+ Create a restful API using Express to create a store:
+# About:

+This is a restful API app, to create a store.
+Customers can be created or deleted, products and orders can be created and ordered.
+This app is fun and its features blend nicely.
+Could be a great start to a more robust eCommerce tool.

-##Development Issues Experienced Log:
+## Issues Experienced Log:

-1. Search Box: How do we create this?
+- Search Box: How do we create this?

 		+ *Solution*